Dedas/linux-scroll-speed-fix/README.md

 #### Download: [Chrome web store package](https://chrome.google.com/webstore/detail/linux-scroll-speed-fix/mlboohjioameadaedfjcpemcaangkkbp)

+#### Changelog version 1.6.4
+- Reworked icon and background color
+- Reworked change in 1.6.3 to no cause issues with certain sites.

 #### Changelog version 1.6.3
 - Forces OverflowX to be visible.
 Some sites hides this and this disables scrolling.